 Equipment

 I made this coffee cake in a 9-inch springform pan -- here's the one I use!
-You can also use a 9-inch square baking pan -- just make sure that you use one with deep sides.
+You can also use a 9-inch square baking pan or a round cake pan -- just make sure that you use one with deep sides, so that the batter only fills ¾ of the pan when you pour it in.
 Or you can also use a 10-inch springform pan, but the baking time will be a bit shorter.
-Here are some other tools I recommend:

 Tips and F.A.Q.